 Wrong Fit for This Page

-If you are running a disciplined Ignition deployment on a mid-to-large upstream operation, this page is not a reason to rip and replace.
+If you are running a disciplined Ignition deployment on instrumented facilities and high-per-site-value pads, this page is not a reason to rip and replace.
 Ignition works.
-This page is for the operator or contract pumper staring at an Ignition quote that feels out of proportion to the operation, and wondering whether a simpler answer exists.
+This page is for the producer staring at an Ignition quote for conventional wells that feels out of proportion to the per-site economics, or looking at a maintenance bill on aging SCADA and wondering whether a simpler answer exists.

 FAQ